*amex platinum card* is one of the best travel rewards credit cards on the market today, full stop.

-On the heels of that big refresh last summer when Amex hiked the Platinum Card’s annual fee with additional benefits, the bank added several more perks last fall, including a monthly credit of up to $12.95 for … a Walmart+ membership.
+On the heels of its summer 2021 overhaul when Amex hiked the Platinum Card's annual fee with additional benefits, the bank added several more perks, including a monthly credit of up to $12.95 for … a Walmart+ membership.

 Odd or not, there are some decent perks with a Walmart+ membership that could make it worth signing up for, including: